 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Liane Meneses: when trying to replicate what is reported in the literature most of the times the individual will struggle as the water content has not been reported.
+For this first attempt it is probably best to try the rotary evaporation methodology and determine the water content by Karl-Fisher titration.
+When knowing the exact amount of water requested the individuals should follow the heating and stirring method, as this is easier and faster. ___________ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Liane Meneses: through a visual demonstration we highlight the differences encountered in the different methods reported in the literature for DES preparation.
+This is often not reported in conventional manuscripts.___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Introduction of Demonstrator: (Said by you on camera)